centrahq/api-documentation/pages/04.guides/01.cms-integration/docs.md

 There is a fall-back language configured in Centra.
 In case a specific text string is not translated to the requested language, the fallback language will be used instead.

-Centra allows for both location-agnostic languages (e.g., ‘en’ for English) and location-specific languages (e.g., `en-US` for American English and `en-GB` for British English).
+Centra allows for both location-agnostic languages (e.g., `en` for English) and location-specific languages (e.g., `en-US` for American English and `en-GB` for British English).

 Filtering individual CMS modules for language makes no sense.
-Instead, entire pages should be translated (by combining translated modules) and the language of the pages should be put in the ‘lang’ tag of the page, e.g., `<html lang="es-ES">`.
+Instead, entire pages should be translated (by combining translated modules) and the language of the pages should be put in the `lang` tag of the page, e.g., `<html lang="es-ES">`.

 [notice-box=success]
 Best practice: Map languages 1-to-1 between the CMS and Centra.
 If possible, fetch the exact language codes from Centra programmatically to avoid user mistakes and misunderstandings.